 Credit Card Fraud Contingency

-6.4.
+6.3.
 If you do not supply the correct credit or debit card billing address and/or cardholder information, your booking will not be confirmed, the issue of your tickets may be delayed and the overall cost may increase.
 We reserve the right to cancel your holiday if payment is declined for any reason or if you have supplied incorrect credit or debit card information.
 We also reserve the right to carry out random checks (including but not limited to a search of the electoral roll) in order to minimise credit or debit card fraud.
 As a result of this, before issuing tickets we may require you to provide us with a postal copy of proof of address, a copy of your credit or debit card and a recent statement.
-If Virgin becomes aware of, or is notified of, any fraud or illegal activity associated with the payment for the booking, the booking will be cancelled and you will be liable for all costs and expenses arising from such cancellation, without prejudice to any action that may be taken against us.
+If we become aware of, or are notified of, any fraud or illegal activity associated with the payment for the booking, the booking will be cancelled and you will be liable for all costs and expenses arising from such cancellation, without prejudice to any action that may be taken against us.

 7. Your holiday price

 7.1.
 Virgin Holidays endeavours to ensure that the most up-to-date and correct prices are shown on the website (our brochures indicate a guide price).
 We reserve the right to raise or lower prices at any time.
 Occasionally, an incorrect price may be shown, due to an error.
 When we become aware of any such error, we will endeavour to notify you at the time of booking (if we are then aware of the mistake) or as soon as reasonably possible upon us becoming aware of the mistake.
 We reserve the right to cancel the booking if you do not wish to accept the price which is actually applicable to the travel arrangements.